 1. Throw kindness around like confetti—as in, all over the school campus.

-You might want to bring that umbrella to Doughnuts With Dad because we’re about to make it rain kindness!
+You might want to bring that umbrella to Doughnuts With Dudes because we’re about to make it rain kindness!
 Encourage students and staff to leave anonymous “kindness cards” (sticky notes scribbled with messages of hope, peace, and all-around awesomeness) on cars in the parking lot, vending machines, lockers, desks, and elsewhere.

 2. Invite students to write notes to school staff at an appreciation station.